Connect with us

 Unlike personal loans that make a lump-sum payment to the borrower once a funding deal is approved, construction loans are paid (to the contractor – not the borrower) in instalments as construction milestones are achieved.

-Steps to get loan to build a house
+Steps to get a loan to build a house

-Obtaining a construction loan is a little bit more difficult and complicated compared to getting approval for a traditional mortgage.
+Obtaining a construction loan is a little bit more complicated compared to getting approval for a traditional mortgage.

 Here’s how to obtain a construction loan: